esr360/One-Nexus/src/ui/modules/elements/button/README.md

 'background': prev => Color(prev).desaturate(0.1).lighten(0.2)
 ```

 This assumes the logic for a given Button's hovered color is transferable from Button to Button - but this may not neccesserily be the case for your system.
-It's a neat way to generate dynamic [modifiers](#TODO) with hover states for Button colors, but you may have to create your Button modifiers manually if the logic to determine your hovered colors is non-transferable.
+It's a neat way to generate dynamic [Modifiers](#TODO) with hover states for Button colors, but you may have to create your Button Modifiers manually if the logic to determine your hovered colors is non-transferable.

 ### `config.colorInverse`

-> The value to use for the Button's text color if the background contrast becomes too great (determined by [`config.lightThreshold`](#TODO))
+> The value to use for the Button's text color if the background contrast becomes too great (determined by [`config.lightThreshold`](#configlightthreshold))

 ### `config.lightThreshold`

-> This value determines whether or not to use [`config.colorInverse`](#TODO) as the Button's text color, based on the Button's [background color](#TODO)
+> This value determines whether or not to use [`config.colorInverse`](#configcolorinverse) as the Button's text color, based on the Button instance's background color

 ### `config.fluidScaling`